 The war brought other changes to the Decaturian as well, including a subtle one atop the "Dust Pan" gossip column.
 Started in the late 1930s, the "Dust Pan" had been a gossip column that featured a graphic drawing of "Mr. Squeegy" crawling along searching out gossip as can be seen below.

 The Decaturian May 8, 1942, page 2 graphic

 When the October 1, 1943 issue appeared.
 Mr. Squeegy was replaced by Mrs. Squeegy with the announcement that Mr. Squeegy had gone to serve his country and was being replaced at his civilian job by his wife.

 All was not light and jest during the war for The Decaturian.

 The Decaturian April 27, 1945 page 1

-This April 27, 1945 notice reveals the most direct and tragic impact the war had on both The Decaturian and Millikin University as a whole, the loss of so many young lives.
+This April 27, 1945 death notice for Wayne Wilson reveals the most direct and tragic impact the war had on both the Decaturian and Millikin University as a whole, the loss of so many young lives.
 Wilson was just one of 33 Millikin men who lost their lives during World War II.